-Note 1 to entry: Voltages are variable depending upon the characteristics of the X-ray tube and generator that are used.
-The values suggested in Table 2 are compatible with most of the XRFS systems in the market today (2022).
+NOTE 1 Voltages are variable depending upon the characteristics of the X-ray tube and generator that are used.
+The values suggested in Table 2 are compatible with most of the XRFS systems currently available in the market today.

-Note 2 to entry: All devices are described as generic.
+NOTE 2 All devices are described as generic.

-Note 3 to entry: All operating conditions assume a voltage ranging from 50 to 60 kV, a LiF200/LiF220 crystal, a medium to fine collimator, and a gas proportional / scintillator detector.
+NOTE 3 All operating conditions assume a voltage ranging from 50 kV to 60 kV, a LiF200/LiF220 crystal, a medium to fine collimator and a gas proportional / scintillator detector.

 Expression of results

-General Comments
+General comments

-The conversion of intensities to concentrations can be done with through most of the commercial software packages companying the XRF instruments.
+The conversion of intensities to concentrations can be done with most of the commercial software packages accompanying the XRF instruments.

 Reporting of results

-5.5.2.1 The result form shall be generated as per the guidelines provided in ISO 22450.
+5.5.2.1 The result form shall be generated in accordance with ISO 22450.

-5.5.2.2 The concentrations shall be reported as mass percentages of each the element.
+5.5.2.2 The concentrations shall be reported as mass percentages of each element.

-5.5.2.3 The detected concentrations shall be normalized to 100 mass %.
+5.5.2.3 The detected concentrations shall be normalized to 100 % mass fraction.

-5.5.2.4 The normalized concentration shall incorporate 1 mass % of boron
+5.5.2.4 The normalized concentration shall incorporate 1 % mass fraction of boron.

 5.5.2.5 The type of magnet (sintered magnet or bonded magnet) shall be reported along with the results.
 For bonded magnets, the appropriate amount of binder content shall be incorporated in the normalized concentration.